 - A. No employee of Clayton State may illegally engage in the manufacture, distribution, dispensation or possession or use of controlled substances in the work place.
 Such unlawful activity will be considered as sufficient grounds for a serious adverse personnel action, including dismissal from employment. - B. An employee must notify Clayton State of any criminal drug statute conviction (including a plea of nolo contendere) for a violation occurring in the work place no later than five days after such conviction.
-The notification must be in writing to the Director of Human Resources at the University.
+The notification must be in writing to the Director of Human Resources and Services Human Resources at the University. - C. Violation of this policy, including felony and/or misdemeanor drug convictions, during the course of employment with Clayton State will result in appropriate disciplinary penalties being imposed by the University.